-What to expect
+What to expect out of Shacky

-Why Shacky is fabulous (and sustainable)
+Why Shacky is fabulous (& sustainable)

-The lights run on solar power, the water is heated by a generator and heating is provided by a bonfire outside and a portable heater which runs on methylated spirits, indoors.
+The lights run on solar power, the water heated by a generator.
+Heating is provided by a bonfire outside and a portable heater which runs on methylated spirits, indoors.

 The toilet is compostable – a type which I’ve only used once before when sleeping in a church in England.
 The compost provided eventually breaks down, forming a mulch which can then be used on gardens.

 The shower is located outdoors(!) at the back of the house.
-It was interesting to have to strip down to nothing in the early morning cold, but the shower pressure was excellent and the water very warm.
+It is interesting to have to strip down to nothing in the early morning cold, but the shower pressure is excellent and the water very warm.

 As with most tiny houses, Shacky is moveable – if a family no longer wanted to play host, Shacky could be relocated to new surroundings.

-I’m not entirely sure I’d like to “shack up” with my other half in a space that small, but I’ll admit I was having visions of having a tiny home of my own, with an adjacent sprawling garden.
+I’m not entirely sure I’d like to “shack up” with my other half in a space that small.
+I’ll admit I was having visions of having a tiny home of my own, with an adjacent sprawling garden.

-Unfortunately, the moon was out, meaning star-gazing was not as great as it could have been, but we still saw a heck load more than we can in the city.
+Unfortunately, the moon was out at night, meaning star-gazing was not as great as it could have been.
+We still saw a heck load more than we can in the city.